ChainAgnostic/CAIPs/CAIPs/caip-19.md

 ## Rationale

-The goals of the general asset ID format is:
+The goals of the general asset type and asset ID format is:

 - Uniqueness within the entire asset ecosystem
 - To some degree human readable and helps for basic debugging